morenocartagena/weather-next/README.md

 ## Getting Started

-First, clone he project.
+First, clone the project.
 Then run these commands:

 ```bash
 cd  weather-next